THIS ARTICLE WAS WRITTEN BY GAZAL TALWAR A STUDENT OF SYMBIOSIS LAW SCHOOL, PUNE WHO IS CURRENTLY PURSUING LL.M. IN CRIMINAL AND SECURITY LAWS.

 This new Act also deals with identity theft under section 66C.
 The wordings very much advocate for a provision to protect online economic crimes.
 But I feel this section can be stretched to cover identity theft related offences attacking women online, for instance, hacking email ids, personal blogs, social networking profiles and using the cloned profiles to disturb others.
 The wordings under section 66D are again very much for protecting e Commerce, but then look at the wordings of the section: it says “Whoever, by means of any communication device or computer resource cheats by personation, shall be punished with imprisonment of either description for a term which may extend to three years and shall also be liable to fine which may extend to one lakh rupees”.
 This section can be fantastically used to punish those who play nasty games in the online matrimonial forums, the chatting rooms, and social networking websites, besides regular email frauds where older men play as young people to deceive women or to harass women.

-The biggest advantage of the new law is, it has given wider protection for the online privacy.
+The biggest advantage of the new law is, it has given wider protection for the online privacy in India.
 The traditional online privacy concept has a better facelift under section 66F which not only prevents voyeurism, but also goes to prevent morphing of individual’s photographs for pornographic purposes.
 The new Act how ever has preserved section 72 in order to protect privacy of personal records from the perpetrators who may dare to disclose the information without the consent of the individuals.
 The law has taken utmost care to prevent online sexual abuse of women.
 There are three provisions dealing with obscenity (section 67), sexually explicit material (section67A) and child pornography (section 67B).
 Critics may say these provisions are just safeguards to prevent and protect indecency in the internet.
 But I feel these provisions, by punishing transmitting or publishing obscene material, sexually explicit material and child pornography, could stop sexual abuse of women users of the internet.
 The new law further makes it easy to nab the perpetrator with very strong wordings in chapter IV under the title “attribution, acknowledgment and dispatch of electronic records”.
 Sections 11, 12 and 13 of the act speak about attribution, acknowledgement and dispatch of electronic records respectively.
 This is again for the legal necessities for fulfilling of contract purpose.
 But at the same time, the chapter has made it easy for the harassed or abused justice seeker to prove her allegations.